kerolesmichael1/Math_Game_C-/README.md

-# Math_Game_C-
+# Math_Game_C++ 🎮➕➖✖️➗

-A simple terminal-based math game built with C++.
-Test your skills with random arithmetic questions across multiple difficulty levels.
-No GUI needed—just compile and play in the terminal.
-Great for practicing mental math in a fun and interactive way!
+Math Game is a simple C++ terminal-based game with no graphical interface (GUI).
+It's designed to challenge your math skills using basic arithmetic operations: addition, subtraction, multiplication, and division.

+##Game Features:
+Randomly generated math questions.

+Multiple difficulty levels (Beginner – Intermediate – Advanced).

+Score tracking based on correct answers.

+Great for all ages to practice and improve mental math skills.

+##How to Run:
+Compile the source code using any C++ compiler, then run the program from the terminal to start the game.
+Ready to test your brain? 💪